-If the intent of the landowner or operator is to present an unrealistically high chance of success for the hunter/customer, reducing the experience to more of a shoot than a hunt, it is understandable why many feel this is not hunting.
-If the intent of the customer/hunter is to forego a hunt in a wild setting for a wild animal in favor of an assured and/or quick kill, where does one draw the line between hunting and shooting?
+If the landowner or operator intends to present an unrealistically high chance of success for the hunter/customer, reducing the experience to more of a shoot than a hunt, it is understandable why many feel this is not hunting.
+If the customer/hunter intends to forego a hunt in a wild setting for a wild animal in favor of an assured and/or quick kill, where does one draw the line between hunting and shooting?

 What is a trophy boar?

 Some outfitters separate hogs into two categories, “meat hogs” and “trophy boar.”
 If you web search “what is a trophy boar?” or “what is a meat hog?” you will get many answers.
-Some hunters say a trophy boar has tusks that measure from two to four inches beyond the lower lip line or that a meat hog is small and lean with no tusks.
+Some hunters say a trophy boar has tusks that measure from two to four inches beyond the lower lip line or that a meat hog is small and lean.

 Many hunters spend hundreds of dollars for a guaranteed trophy boar hunt, which usually consists of releasing a captured trophy boar into an enclosed area for a hunter to kill.
-Ron’s Guide Service does not guarantee a certain size, sex, or color of a wild hog—or if it will have tusks.
+On our $275 per hunter wild hog hunt, Ron’s Guide Service does not guarantee a specific size, sex, or color of a wild hog—or if it will have tusks.

 We believe “trophy” is defined by the hunter who shoots it and be danged to any who may argue it!